 VISION - WHERE WE ARE GOING!

-To provide the very best services to assist persons with disabilities
+To provide the very best services to assist all persons with disabilities

 and their families in South Carolina.